aelatgt/cisco-hubs-scripts/README.md

 1. Fork and clone this repository
 2. (optional) Change the `VITE_TRELLO_SERVER` value in `.env.production` to your trello server URL and commit/push this change
+3. Change the `VITE_STYLESHEET` value in `.env.production` to point to the compiled CSS file that will soon be hosted on GitHub Pages, which should look something like `https://username.github.io/cisco-hubs-scripts/lib/style.css`
-3. On GitHub go to the repo's "Settings" > "Pages" and configure it to deploy from the `gh-pages` branch
+4. On GitHub go to the repo's "Settings" > "Pages" and configure it to deploy from the `gh-pages` branch

 The `.github/workflows/deploy.yml` action will build and deploy these scripts on each push to the `main` branch.
 The entrypoint script will be available at `<YOUR-GITHUB-PAGES-URL>/lib/index.js` where `<YOUR-GITHUB-PAGES-URL>` represents something like `https://username.github.io/cisco-hubs-scripts`.